Mr-Ples/plurmurate/README.md

 3. Add a nice description like `Nominate tweets to @accountname here: <insert url>`.
 4. Go to **General Information** and copy the **Application ID**.
 This is the value used as `client_id` in the invite URL (below).
 5. Go to the **Bot** tab, click **Reset Token**, and copy the token.
 Paste it into `DISCORD_BOT_TOKEN` in the `.dev.vars` files.
 6. Create a channel in the target Discord server.
-Copy the channel ID and paste it into `DISCORD_CHANNEL_ID` in the `.dev.vars` files.
+Copy the channel ID and paste it into `DISCORD_CHANNEL_ID` in the `wrangler.jsonc` file.
 7. Invite the bot to the Discord server with an OAuth URL that includes the `bot` scope:

 ```text